How to Conduct Effective Behavioural Interviews

 • Self-motivation and self-direction

 Don’t be afraid to dig deeper during the interview.
-In fact, if a candidate’s answer seems generic you should ask follow-up questions to clarify the response.
+If a candidate’s answer seems generic you should ask follow-up questions to clarify their response.

-Also, be sure to shy away from asking situational questions that are framed hypothetically (such as “How would you deal with…”).
-The answer that results from a hypothetical question will not prove anything about past experience or behavior, and may lead the candidate to simply fabricate an answer based on what they think you want to hear.
+Also, avoid asking situational questions that are framed hypothetically, such as “How would you deal with…”.
+The answer that results from a hypothetical question won’t prove anything about past experience or behavior.
+Candidates may just fabricate answers based on what they think you want to hear.

 How Do You Evaluate the Answers?

-The best way for a candidate to answer these kinds of questions is using the S.T.A.R. format (Situation/Task, Action, and Result.).
-You’ll be able to tell if a candidate is aware or has prepared for their interview if they can answer using this format.
+The best way for a candidate to answer behavioral questions is by using the STAR approach.
+You’ll be able to tell if a candidate has prepared for their interview if they can answer using this format.
+STAR stands for Situation, Task, Action, and Result.

-If a candidate doesn’t answer a question clearly, you can guide them through responding in the S.T.A.R format.
-For instance, you may ask, “What was the situation?”, then “How did you deal with that?”, and finally, “What was the end result?”.
-As you drill down on these points, you’ll better understand the candidate’s experience.
+If a candidate doesn’t answer a question clearly, you can guide them through responding in this format.
+For example, you could ask, “What was the situation?”, “How did you deal with that?”, and finally, “What was the result?”.
+As you learn the details, you’ll better understand the candidate’s experience.

-By actively looking for S.T.A.R answers as you go, you’ll be better able to draw out the responses you need to determine the candidate’s suitability for the job.
-And in the end, a behavioral interview can be the difference between hiring an employee based on what they say they might do, or hiring an employee based on his of her real life experience and behavior.
+By actively looking for STAR responses, it will be easier to find the responses you need to determine the candidate’s suitability for the job.
+In the end, a behavioral interview can be the difference between hiring an employee based on what they say they might do and hiring an employee based on their real-life experience and behaviour.